Videogame journalist and host Geoff Keighley from Spike TV's GTTV

 In 2011 Keighley founded his own publishing group to create a groundbreaking series of iPad apps that Fast Company says are “pushing the limits of storytelling” and “serving as a model for publishing a la carte journalism.”
 Called The Final Hours, these 15,000 word multimedia experiences give a fly-on-the-wall perspective of the ups and downs of game development at the world’s top studios behind games like Portal 2, Mass Effect 3, Tomb Raider, and Titanfall.
-These “futuristic magazine articles” (according to Kotaku.com) reconnect Keighley with his roots as a game journalist, where he spent six years after college writing about games for Entertainment Weekly and penning feature stories for Business 2.0 magazine on companies like Cirque du Soleil and internet news entrepreneur Matt Drudge.
+These “futuristic magazine articles” (according to Kotaku.com) reconnect Keighley with his roots as a game journalist, having spent six years after college writing about games for Entertainment Weekly and penning feature stories for Business 2.0 magazine on companies like Cirque du Soleil and internet news entrepreneur Matt Drudge.

 Today Keighley is also seen as a host on GameStop TV in 4,300 retail locations across the US, and serves as the chairman of the Game Critics Awards, an independent body of game journalists who award the annual “Best of E3” honors.
-He is also working with Fathom Events to bring video games to movie theaters nationwide starting with last year's PlayStation E3 Experience, which brought the annual PlayStation E3 press conference live to fans in over 47 cities across North America.
+He also works with Fathom Events to bring video games to movie theaters nationwide with the PlayStation E3 Experience, which brings the annual PlayStation E3 press conference live to fans in every state across America.

 Keighley, who was named one of the top 30 journalists under 30 in 2004 by NewsBios, is a graduate from the University of Southern California.